hideya/langchain-google-genai-ex/DESIGN_DECISIONS.md

 - **Option A**: Explicit transformation function (`transformMcpToolsForGemini()`)
 - **Option B**: Drop-in replacement class (`ChatGoogleGenerativeAIEx`)

-After deep technical analysis and testing, we chose **Option B** as the sole API.
+After technical analysis and testing, we chose **Option B** as the sole API.
 This document explains the technical reasoning behind this decision.

 ## The Problem We're Solving